HL7/fhir-us-ndh/input/pagecontent/verification-ig.md

 This implementation guide includes a profile for the VerificationResult resource for representing information about validation and verification.
 The VerificationResult resource includes a number of data elements designed to record information pertaining to the verification processes defined by implementers, as well as the outcome of verification for a specific data element/set of elements/resource.
 The verification profile includes data elements describing:

 - The verification process, including the frequency of verification/reverification, verification status, verification date, and what it means if verification was unsuccessful
-- The primary source against which data was verified, including the identity of the primary source, how a verificationcommunicates with the primary source, and whether the primary source can push updates about the data being validated
+- The primary source against which data was verified, including the identity of the primary source, how a verification communicates with the primary source, and whether the primary source can push updates about the data being validated
 - The source of the data being verified (i.e. the attester), including the identity of the attesting individual, organization, and/or authorized representative and when the information was attested
 - The entity conducting verification, including its identity and when it verifies the data
 - The outcome of verification for the targeted data